dazemc/pi7600/README.md

 2. **Endpoint Improvements:** Refined the example requests and responses for accuracy based on the modified FastAPI endpoints.
 3. **Subprocess Handling:** Included async handling in descriptions where applicable.
 4. **Corrected Endpoint Descriptions:** Refined endpoint descriptions to more accurately represent the current functionality of the API.

-Please review and adjust as needed based on your specific implementation details.
-Let me know if further modifications are required!